The role of orbital order in the stabilization of the $(\pi,0)$ ordered magnetic state in a minimal two-band model for iron pnictides: Abstract

 \section{Abstract}

 Spin wave excitations and stability of the ($\pi,0$) ordered magnetic state are investigated in a minimal two-band itinerant-electron model for iron pnictides.
 Presence of hopping anisotropy generates a strong ferro-orbital order in the $d_{xz}$ and $d_{yz}$ Fe orbitals.
 The orbital order sign is as observed in experiments.
-By optimizing the strength of the emergent AF and F spin couplings through optimal band fillings in the two orbitals, the induced ferro-orbital order is shown to strongly enhance the spin wave energy scale and stabilize the magnetic state.
+The induced ferro-orbital order strongly enhances the spin wave energy scale and stabilizes the magnetic state by optimizing the strength of the emergent AF and F spin couplings through optimal band fillings in the two orbitals.
 The calculated spin-wave dispersion is in quantitative agreement with neutron scattering measurements.
-Finite inter-orbital Hund's coupling is shown to strongly stabilize the SDW state by coupling the two magnetic sub-systems.
+Finite inter-orbital Hund's coupling is shown to further enhance the spin wave energies state by coupling the two magnetic sub-systems.
+A more realistic two-band model with less hopping anisotropy is also considered which yields not only the circular hole pockets, also correct ferro-orbital order and emergent F spin coupling.